VER: Vision Expert Transformer for Robot Learning via Foundation Distillation and Dynamic Routing: Method

 We design \alias based on a modified vision transformer~\citep{dosovitskiy2020image} architecture, where the FeedForward Network in the last $N$ transformer layers is replaced with Mixture of Experts (MoE)~\citep{shazeer2017} modules.
 The initial unaltered ViT layers are referred to as BVT, while the MoE-enhanced later layers constitute the VEL.

-In the $n$-th MoE layer~\citep{shazeer2017} of VEL, where $n \in {1,2,...,N}$, we incorporate $L$ experts $\{\mathcal{E}^n_l\}_{l=1}^L$, each implemented as a multilayer perceptron (MLP).
+In the $n$-th MoE layer~\citep{shazeer2017} of VEL, where $n \in \{1,2,...,N\}$, we incorporate $L$ experts $\{\mathcal{E}^n_l\}_{l=1}^L$, each implemented as a multilayer perceptron (MLP).
 We then introduce Teacher-Specific (TS) Routers $\mathcal{R}^n_i$, where $i \in {1,2,...,I}$ corresponds to each teacher vision foundation model.
 TS Router $\mathcal{R}^n_i$ takes in the input feature vector $x \in \mathbb{R}^{1 \times M}$ and learn a MLP to determine the score for each expert, as well as score noise.
 During inference, only the top-$K$ scoring expert networks are activated, while the remaining experts remain inactive, ensuring computational efficiency.
-The MoE output $y$ is computed as: where $\operatorname{Top-K}(v,l)$ returns the $l$-th element of vector $v$ if it is among the $K$ largest elements, and returns $0$ otherwise.
+The MoE output $y$ is computed as:

+where $z$ is the noisy logit, $p_l$ is the routing probability for expert $l$, and $m_l \in \{0,1\}$ is the Top-$K$ indicator (which equals $1$ if $p_l$ is among the $K$ largest probabilities, and $0$ otherwise).
 This sparse gating mechanism enables efficient computation while maintaining representation quality.